oliverwilms/secured-rest-api/README.md

-## dc-sample-rest-api
+## secured-rest-api
-This is a template of a REST API application built with ObjectScript in InterSystems IRIS.
+This is my entry for InterSystems Security Contest.
+My plan was to implement Oauth authentication / authorization.
+I read some articles and learned Oauth requires HTTPS which requires a webserver.

+I had previously added Apache 2 webserver to IRIS container.
+So I began by cloning github.com:intersystems-community/secured-rest-api and adding some stuff...

-It contains the example of unauthenticated and authenticated access to the persistent data via REST API.
+The template contains an example of unauthenticated and authenticated access to the persistent data via REST API.
 It demoes the creation of users, roles and how to grant the access.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

 ## Installation with ZPM

-zpm:USER>install dc-sample-rest
+zpm:USER>install $$NotInZPM

 ## Installation for development with Docker

-Create your repository from template.

-Clone/git pull the repo into any local directory e.g. like it is shown below (here I show all the examples related to this repository, but I assume you have your own derived from the template):
+Clone/git pull the repo into any local directory e.g. like it is shown below:

 ```
-$ git clone git@github.com:intersystems-community/secured-rest-api.git
+$ git clone git@github.com:oliverwilms/secured-rest-api.git
 ```

 Open the terminal in this directory and run: